jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-spacing.md

 # Enforce or disallow spaces inside of curly braces in JSX attributes and expressions. (react/jsx-curly-spacing)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 While formatting preferences are very personal, a number of style guides require or disallow spaces between curly braces.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details